Table of content

 - Seek medical help with the first signs of pulmonary problems or skin rashes.

 - Everything from a severe migraine, trouble breathing or an eyesore can be an indication that you have a dangerous roommate hidden somewhere in your home.

 6. Where Can You Find Mould and Mildew in Your Home?

 According to domestic cleaning experts, one of the dirtiest places in every home is the room where you prepare the food.
-Here there are so many places where mould and mildew can grow:
+There are so many places where mould and mildew can grow: